emqx/emqx-docs/en_US/deploy/install-macOS.md

 # macOS

-This section will guide you on how to install and start EMQX on macOS with a zip file.
+This section guides you on installing and starting EMQX on macOS with a zip file.

 Supported versions:

 - macOS 12
 - macOS 11

-The section below will take macOS 12 as an example to illustrate how to download the latest version of EMQX.
-For other If you want to install a different version or in a different system, please visit the [EMQX Deployment page](https://www.emqx.com/zh/try?product=enterprise).
+The section takes macOS 12 as an example to illustrate how to download the latest version of EMQX.
+If you want to install a different version or in a different system, please visit the [EMQX Deployment page](https://www.emqx.com/en/try?product=enterprise).

 {% emqxce %}